Mont Alto has two studio CD recordings of silent film music.

 "The score for the feature film was performed by the Mont Alto Motion Picture Orchestra from a score compiled by the group's pianist, Rodney Sauer.
 They do their usual excellent job, both musically and having the music fit the tone of the movie.
 Hoodoo Ann is presented with a piano score that Mr. Sauer compiled and plays.
 This too was very good and the solo piano fit the simple feeling of the movie.
 Mr. Sauer also realizes that less can be more and in some scenes has very minimal music.
 The section where Ann breaks a doll that she's 'borrowed' is like that, and the lack of energetic playing accented the scene well.
 Since these are recent recordings there are no audio defects.
 The sound is strong and clear." -- John Sinnott, dvdtalk.com.

-"The presentation is buoyed by a pleasant small-orchestra music score compiled from contemporary theatrical sheet music by Rodney Sauer and performed by the Mont Alto Motion Picture Orchestra, one of the best practioners of silent film accompaniment." -- Carl Bennet, silentera.com.
+"The presentation is buoyed by a pleasant small-orchestra music score compiled from contemporary theatrical sheet music by Rodney Sauer and performed by the Mont Alto Motion Picture Orchestra, one of the best practioners of silent film accompaniment." -- Carl Bennett, silentera.com.

 Listen to Henry Hadley's piece Lily of the Valley from the score.